9 Ways to Save Money on Weekend Trips

-This was the second time in 2018 that the Fed raised its benchmark interest rate, commonly known as the federal funds rate, which is the interest rate banks charge each other to lend funds overnight.
-The Fed raised its benchmark interest rate three times in 2017.
+In 2018, for example, the Fed raised its benchmark interest rate—commonly known as the federal funds rate, which is the interest rate banks charge each other to lend funds overnight—a total of four times.
+The Fed also raised the federal funds rate three times in 2017.

 With all of this talk about the Federal Reserve and interest rates, you may be wondering: When will savings account interest rates rise?

 If you have a savings account, or are considering opening one, consider these takeaways on savings interest rates:

 If the Federal Reserve raises interest rates, you may see banks raise savings account interest rates, too.
 That means you can earn a little more for every dollar in your savings account.

 Eager to know when savings account interest rates will rise after seeing headlines announcing a Federal Reserve rate hike?
 If banks do decide to raise savings account interest rates, it may not happen right away, so the impact to your finances will not be immediate.
 You can typically log into your savings account to confirm the interest rate you are earning, often expressed as the Annual Percentage Yield (APY), or you can check on your bank’s website.